LRC Poland site lead in Powidz selected as safety employee of the quarter

 |0

-This work, LRC Poland site lead in Powidz selected as safety employee of the quarter, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Poland site lead in Powidz selected as safety employee of the quarter, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-LRC Poland site lead in Powidz selected as safety employee of the quarter